How Do I Register a Trademark or Service Mark Internationally?

 International registration is not a requirement.
 If all of your customers come from the U.S., it's probably not worth your time and money to register internationally.
 But if you sell online, your trademarked products or services are available--at least viewable--internationally, so international registration is a good idea.
-Doing business in other countries outside the U.S. begs for consideration of international trademark registration.
+Doing business in other countries outside the U.S.means you should probably use the international trademark registration process.

 The International Trademark Registration Process

 The international trademark registration system is called the Madrid system or Madrid Protocol.
 It is administered by the World Intellectual Property Organization (WIPO) located in Geneva, Switzerland.